+Advancements of type 2 diabetes medications is critical as there is no cure for diabetes, simply ways to manage it.
 The regulation of glucose is vital since low blood glucose (hypoglycemia) can cause dizziness, fainting and even induce comas; and high levels of blood glucose (hyperglycemia) can damage blood vessels and organs such as the eyes and kidneys.
-T2D is also associated with an increased risk of cardiovascular disease and cardiovascular-disease related death.
-There is currently no cure for diabetes (aside from bariatric surgery which is not feasible for the millions of Canadians with the condition) so treatment focuses on managing the condition rather than eradicating it.
+T2D is also associated with an increased risk of cardiovascular disease and cardiovascular disease related death.

-Fortunately, treatment of T2D has made great progress over the decades with the introduction of oral anti-diabetic medications such as metformin and insulin injections.
+Fortunately, treatment of T2D has made great progress over the decades with the introduction of oral type 2 diabetic medications such as metformin and insulin injections.
 Various classes of diabetes medications have been assessed for their effectiveness and their ability to improve longevity.
 Results of these studies suggest that although these drugs are effective in controlling diabetes, they may not improve longevity.

 From theory to clinical practice in the use of GLP-1 receptor agonists and DPP-4 inhibitors therapy.
 Dicembrini I, Pala L, Rotella CM.
 Exp Diabetes Res.
 2011;2011:898913.
 Epub 2011 Jun 23. http://www.ncbi.nlm.nih.gov/pubmed/21747834